datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/random-forest.md

 ## Random Forest Regressor

-Similar to decision trees, random forest can also be used as regressors.
-Similar conclusion about the regressors can be proved.
+Similar to decision trees, a random forest can also be used as regressors.
+A similar conclusion about the regressors can be proved.

 To see how the regressor works, we construct an artificial problem.
 The code can be accessed [on GitHub](https://github.com/datumorphism/mini-code/blob/master/random_forest/random_forest_benchmark.ipynb).